 It is EEMI’s mission to promote standards and initiatives such as those referenced above by conducting state-of-the-art and highly relevant research, promote graduate studies and other learning opportunities, and undertake service activities pertinent to the application and implementation of national and international voluntary, consensus standards.

-Area Co-Lead: Dr. Royce A. Francis – Assistant Professor, Department of Engineering Management and Systems Engineering, SEAS, GW.
+Focal Area Lead: Dr. Royce A. Francis – Associate Professor, Department of Engineering Management and Systems Engineering, SEAS, GW”